-Element Туре Annual Cash and Equity Base salary, paid in cash Annual incentives based on short-term performance, paid in cash and restricted stock with time vesting Long-Term Incentive Compensation Long-term incentive plans based on performance over multi-year periods, paid in cash and restricted stock with time vesting and hold-post vesting requirement CEO performance incentive and retention plan Retirement Same as for employees generally (401(k) match in the U.S. and standard plans in other countries)
+Element Туре Annual Cash and Equity Base salary, paid in cash Annual incentives based on short-term performance, paid in cash and restricted stock with time vesting Long-Term Incentive Compensation Long-term incentive plans based on performance over multi-year periods, paid in restricted stock with time vesting and post-vesting hold requirement CEO performance incentive and retention plan Retirement Same as for employees generally (401(k) match in the U.S. and standard plans in other countries)

 We do not provide any significant perquisites.
-Our Board of Directors has decided that restricted stock grants made to our senior executives in 2013 and beyond under our long-term incentive compensation plans will have a "double trigger" in the case of a change of control (namely the executive's employment must be terminated after the change of control in order for the restricted stock to vest on an accelerated basis).
+Our Board of Directors has decided that restricted stock grants made to our senior executives in 2013 and beyond under our long-term incentive compensation plans have a "double trigger" in the case of a change in control (namely the executive's employment must be terminated after the change in control in order for the restricted stock to vest on an accelerated basis).